 The sugar glider’s diet can also be supplemented with calcium powder or liquid calcium supplements.
 This is especially important for pregnant females or animals that have been exposed to too much light at night.
 Calcium powder can be sprinkled on top of their food once per week or added to treats such as applesauce or yogurt drops once per day.

-See also What is Swedish Lapphund Animal
+See also What is Skye Terrier Animal

 It is important not to overfeed sugar gliders because this can lead to obesity and other health problems.
 It is best to feed them once a day with small amounts of food that are appropriate for their size and age.
 They will often take what they need within 10 minutes so it’s best not to leave food in the cage all day long since this could attract pests or cause spoilage.